Shahinaf23/atlas-document-management/RAILWAY_DEPLOYMENT.md

 3. **Railway automatically detects it's a Node.js app**
 4. **Click "Deploy"**

+**Note:** Railway will use Nixpacks to build your Node.js app automatically.
+The Dockerfile has been removed to prevent Python dependency conflicts.

 ### Step 3: Add Database
 1. **In your Railway project dashboard**
 2. **Click "New" → "Database" → "Add PostgreSQL"**